WhoTargetsMe/ad-transparency-standards/README.md

 ## About

 - These documents were created by [Who Targets Me](https://whotargets.me).
-- This is part of our ["Open Political Ad Library" work](https://whotargets.me/opal).
 - Our start point was to combine Google's schema, which we saw as something of a start point, with our own ["Gold Standard" for political ad transparency](https://whotargets.me/en/how-to-take-a-gold-standard-approach-to-political-advertising-transparency-and-policy/).
-- This is a first iteration (alpha) and can therefore be substantially improved.
+- This is a proposal, so suggestions and improvements are welcome.
 - If you have suggestions, please make them here, or [email us](mailto:contact@whotargets.me).